Rodrigo-Todescatto/ProjectRoadTrip360/README.md

+ATTENTION!!!: It was discovered that the project most likely don't work on Xbox 360 because of Ttitle Update compatibility issues and i'm already fixing that issue.

 In Progress:

 -Bypass "The Forza Horizon 2 servers aren't available at this moment.
 Try again later." for Online Road Trip